yoanlcq/x11_gl_alsa_freetype_challenge/README.md

 You should be fine _running_ the executable (if I distribute one) out-of-the-box on amd64, however for compiling you'll need (provided I haven't left out anything):

-- Ubuntu: `sudo apt install -y libx11-dev libasound2-dev libfreetype6-dev libglapi-mesa libgl1-mesa-glx libgl1-mesa-dri libgl1-mesa-dev mesa-common-dev`
+- Ubuntu: `sudo apt install -y libx11-dev libasound2-dev libfreetype6-dev libgl1-mesa-dev